Steinhoff debacle: Can Markus Jooste end up in jail for insider trading? | IOL Business Report

 According to other media reports, Jooste tipped off a few friends that the Steinhoff stock price was about to come under pressure.

-This was revealed by Bloomberg news agency, which has seen a mobile phone text message that Jooste sent to at least two people, warning them that bad news was about to spill out into the open.
+This was revealed in a report by Bloomberg news agency, which stated that it had seen a mobile phone text message that Jooste sent to at least two people, warning them that bad news was about to spill out into the open.

 It is illegal to make beneficial trades on the basis of access to confidential information.